usnistgov/sesame/doc/physics/discretization.rst

     J_p^i & = q\mu_p p_i \frac{\partial E_{F_p,i}}{\partial x}
    :label: ji

-Note that here, link indices are denoted with a superscript, while site indices are denoted with a subscript.
+Note that link indices are denoted with a superscript, while site indices are denoted with a subscript.

 Next, a key step to ensure numerical stability is to integrate the above in order to